Risk assessment policy

 Risk assessments mean girls and young women can take part in adventurous activities safely

 It is expected that extra care will be taken by everyone working with children and young people.
-This requirement underpins Girlguiding’s Safety and Safeguarding Policy and informs all the work we do when undertaking guiding activities.
+This requirement underpins our Safeguarding policy and informs all the work we do when undertaking guiding activities.

 Guiding has always been about offering girls fun, adventure and activity.
 However, in order for an activity to contain an element of challenge, it may also include an element of risk.
 This can be risk to those taking part or risk to unit funds or property – but risks can be managed.
 Girlguiding’s risk assessment system has been prepared to help leaders and event leaders identify the risks involved in the activities they are planning, so that these can be managed before the event.
 This reduces the risk of harm to Association members.